-You walk to the Engine House 6 Exhibit Shelter from the park visitor center either by following the boardwalk or the old Gallitzin Road.
-There is NO PARKING at the Engine House or Lemon House.
+The Engine House No. 6 Exhibit Shelter can be accessed either by walking along the boardwalk or the old Gallitzin Road from the park visitor center.
+The distance is about 1/3 of a mile.
+Due to safety considerations, there is NO VEHICLE PARKING at either the Engine House or Lemon House.
 The main parking is at the park visitor center.
 Additional parking is available at the park picnic area.
-Picnic area parking requires a one half mile hike on trails through the woods to get to the historical area.
+Accessing the historical area from the park picnic area requires a one half mile hike on trails through the woods.

 Self guided tours let visitors linger as long as they wish.
-There are panels to read and a 'hand on' discovery room.
+There are panels to read; interactive exhibits; tactile exhibits; and more.

 What to Expect

-Over half of the exhibit shelter contains a reproduction of the machinery that would be in Engine House 6.
+Over half of the exhibit shelter contains a reproduction of the machinery that would have been in Engine House No. 6.
 This includes a stationary engine (NOT a locomotive) as well as the gears, brakes, and assorted levers that kept the tow rope in motion.
-The building itself is the same general shape as the original engine house but built larger to protect the original foundations.
+The building itself is the same general shape as the original engine house but built larger to protect the original foundations; hence the name.
 Those foundation pieces can be seen through the metal grating that serves as flooring in the exhibit shelter.

 History Of The Engine House